Israeli generals' plan: Conception and government consideration

 In April 2024, Giora Eiland presented a comprehensive critique of Israel's military strategy following the October 7 attacks during an interview with The Times of Israel, and proposed several amendments to perceived failures in Israel's exclusive reliance on military pressure against Hamas due to their guerrilla warfare capabilities.
 Identifying Gaza's dependence on external sources for basic necessities such as fuel, food, and water as key leverage points that could be used more effectively, he proposed strategies that would later develop into the completed generals' plan.
 These included implications of imposing a harsher blockade on the Gaza Strip and cooperating with the United States Armed Forces to prevent the reconstruction of Gaza while Hamas remained in control.

-In late September 2024, Prime Minister of Israel Benjamin Netanyahu unveiled a completed generals' plan to Israeli military and political officials during a closed session at the Knesset Foreign Affairs and Defense Committee.
+In late September 2024, Israeli Prime Minister Benjamin Netanyahu unveiled a completed generals' plan to Israeli military and political officials during a closed session at the Knesset Foreign Affairs and Defense Committee.
 The plan was presented as one of several options under examination for cabinet discussion.

 The strategy became a source of tension within the Israeli government, particularly between far-right cabinet members and military leadership.
-Finance Minister Bezalel Smotrich and National Security Minister Itamar Ben Gvir supported the plan, viewing it as a means to achieve permanent Israeli control over Gaza.
+Finance Minister Bezalel Smotrich and National Security Minister Itamar Ben-Gvir supported the plan, viewing it as a means to achieve permanent Israeli control over Gaza.
 However, Defense Minister Yoav Gallant opposed its implementation.
 Prime Minister Benjamin Netanyahu's position appeared as ambiguous.
 While his office officially denied considering the proposal, political analysts suggested he may have allowed partial implementation to maintain support from his far-right coalition partners, particularly during a critical period before budget approval deadlines.